• Solar Wind (Summer Melons)

 Bio:

-Georganna Greene is an artist and educator, primarily working in mixed media and found materials.
-She earned her BFA at the University of Tennessee Knoxville and her MFA in Painting at Boston University.
-Her work is motivated by poetics of materials, interrogating perception, and tensions between human design and natural belonging.
-She views art as an emotional and spiritual pathway through the mire of existential challenges.
+Georganna Greene is an artist and educator, primarily working in painting.
+She earned her BFA from the University of Tennessee, Knoxville, and her MFA in Painting from Boston University in 2021.
+Her practice explores material language, perception, and the tension between human design and natural order, using abstraction as a means for deeper knowing.

 View More